Alignment Allowed: No Structured (neutral and chaotic alignments only)

 Experience Modifiers.
 A Priest with Willpower 16 or 17 is entitled to a 5% bonus to experience; A Priest with Willpower 18 earns a 10% experience.
 A Priest in a "fallen" state incurs a –10% penalty to experience.

 There is no such thing as a selfish Protector.
 Members of this class concern themselves with the safety and security of the Priests, Deacons, and Bishops whom they protect.
 The role of Protector is an ordained office of the Church, much as the other clergy.
-When a Protector is ordained, he gives up his last name and swears an oath to protect all servants of the Light, including the Priests, Deacons, children, and even lay members if the situation arises.
+When a Protector is ordained, he gives up his last name and swears an oath to protect all servants of the Light, including the Priests, religious teachers, children, and even lay members if the situation arises.
+The most common pairing is a Protector to a Priest that is assigned to a humanitarian or diplomatic mission.
 A Protector will die before allowing his Protectorate to die.

 Members of this class not only serve as physical bodyguards for Priests, but as spiritual guards as well.
 A Protector can lend his will to a Priest during spirit combat.
 They are also required to have a firm knowledge of the faith so as to help keep their charges grounded in the truth.